 Director: Nancy Maurice Rogers brings her non-profit experience and expertise to the Art School of Columbia County as of July, 2021.
 Prior to becoming Director at the Art School, Nancy served as Programming Director with the Jewish Federation of the Berkshires and previously served as Executive Director with the Wooster Community Art Center in Danbury, Ct.
 She attended Hamilton College where she received her B.A. degree with a major in Fine Arts.
 Nancy also studied art at The Art Students League and in Florence, Italy.
 Nancy’s goals are to bring growth through creativity, community and collaboration to this role.

 Board of Directors

-Thomas Chulak, President Emeritus, is a retired Unitarian Universalist Minister who, in addition to parish ministry, spent much of his ministerial life leading, organizing, coaching and contributing to congregational and denominational growth and development on local, regional and national levels.
-Tom is the co-owner of the Chatham Bookstore, president of the Chatham Area Business Alliance, father and step-father of four grown children and grandfather of three (which includes a set of twins).
+Thomas Chulak, President, is a retired Unitarian Universalist Minister who, in addition to parish ministry, spent much of his ministerial life leading, organizing, coaching and contributing to congregational and denominational growth and development on local, regional and national levels.
+Tom is the co-owner of the Chatham Bookstore and former president of the Chatham Area Business Alliance, father and step-father of four grown children and grandfather of three (which includes a set of twins).
 Thomas is a “gentleman” farmer who has a passion for traveling the world.
 Tom resides with his wife, Nicole, in Ghent, NY.

-For information about serving on either ASCC’s Board or Advisory Council, please .
+For information about serving on the ASCC’s Board of Directors, please contact us.